kurmachu/iAllow/README.md

 iAllow Destination is a joke name for a modified version of uBlock Origin that inverts whitelist behavior to make uBlock Origin off-by-default.
 This is behavior I personally would like to use, but which the project maintainers do not want.
 Hence, this fork.

-*\*Other languages work but do not have updated trusted sites tab text.*
+*\*Other languages work but do not have updated text in the dashboard.*

 *\*\*This may work on other browser versions, but it is untested and the name is not changed.*